 Your baby needs special care right after birth.
-Follow these simple, doctor-recommended tips for keepingyour newborn clean and healthy from head to toe.
+Follow these simple, doctor-recommended tips for keeping your newborn clean and healthy.

-circumcision care The tip of the penis will be swollen, and a yellow scab will appear.
+Circumcision Care: If you decided to get your son circumsized, expect the tip of his penis to be swollen; a yellow scab will also appear.
 Care tip: If your baby's penis is bandaged, replace the bandage every time you change his diaper.
 Use petroleum jelly to protect the site and prevent the bandage from sticking.

 Legs: Newborns' legs are bowed out and the feet are turned in, which is no surprise, given their previous cramped living quarters.
 Care tip: Don't worry about it—your baby's legs and feet will straighten in anywhere from six to 18 months.